 Including our Chief Executive Officer and the two executive officers listed above, we have twenty fulltime employees.
-Other employees include: Senior Vice President of Church Loans (1), Vice President of Church Loans (1), Loan Managers (5), Director of Marketing (1), Deposit Account Managers (5), Office Communications Coordinator (1), Executive Assistant (1), Information Technology (1), and Business Development (1).
-Management anticipates that one or two employees may be added within the next twelve months in order to assist with increased loan demand, investment deposits and other business.
+Other employees include: Senior Vice President of Church Loans (1), Vice President of Church Loans (1), Loan Managers (5), Director of Marketing (1), Account Managers (5), Office Communications Coordinator (1), Executive Assistant (1), Information Technology (1), and Business Development (1).
+Management anticipates that one or two employees may be added within the next twelve months in order to assist with increased demand for loans and Investments and other business.